C2Deep/shortcut/README.md

 __*shortcut*__ program is to manage the shortcuts like list, add, edit and remove shortcuts.

-__*shortcut-monitor*__ program monitor the keyboard to detect the keys combination up to 10 keys at once (8 keys combination is the maximum on my machine) and execute the associated task.
+__*shortcut-monitor*__ program monitor the keyboard to detect the keys combination from 2 up to 8 keys at once (8 keys combination is the maximum on my machine <ins>but</ins> you can change it within both programs source code and recompile) and execute the associated task.

 __Enviroment__:
     Linux